Free Montana State Records Search (Public Information Access)

 Many individuals may benefit from the data contained in criminal records.
 Employers, property owners, and domestic partners (at minimum) may find the information in these records important when pursuing or continuing a working or personal relationship.

-Montana state records of criminals have been separated into public information and confidential information by the Criminal Justice Information Act which was enacted in 1979.4
+Montana state records of criminals have been separated into public information and confidential information by the Criminal Justice Information Act enacted in 1979.4

 Public criminal information is initially made available by the agency or department in which the records originate.
 A fee can be charged for these documents, but there is no restriction on who accesses these records.
 Examples of criminal records available to the public are:4